jasongorski/lzham-xcode/README.md

+# lzham-xcode

-Skeleton project to embed lzham in other xcode projects.
-Not yet tested.
-Example/test apps nonfunctional/nonexistent.
+A skeleton project to embed LZHAM in other Xcode projects on iOS and OS X.

+Mostly untested.
+The lzhamtest-osx binary should work however.